rust-lang/rust/doc/rust.md

 This defines an implementation named `circle_shape` of interface `shape` for type `circle`.
 The name of the implementation is the name by which it is imported and exported, but has no further significance.
-It may be left off to default to the name of the interface that was implemented.
-Implementation names do not conflict the way other names do—multiple implementations with the same name may exist in a scope at the same time.
+It may be omitted to default to the name of the interface that was implemented.
+Implementation names do not conflict the way other names
+do: multiple implementations with the same name may exist in a scope at the same time.

 It is possible to define an implementation without referencing an